Tackling the Learning Content Dilemma: Heather Gilmartin Adams

 You can find out more and get connected with Heather on LinkedIn.

-On Heather’s reading lists
+On Heather’s reading list

 Find out what recent reading has informed Heather’s thinking.